 If the thought of seeing a therapist is another source of anxiety, it may help to know that at your first meeting, you’ll simply talk with director Karen L. Smith, MSS, LCSW.
 After she gets to know you, her first goal is to ensure you’re matched with a therapist whom you can trust and work with, whether it’s her or another therapist on the team.

 If your anxiety is associated with sexual orientation or gender identity, you can have confidence knowing that every therapist at Full Living supports diversity, and they’re transgender, non-binary, kink, and polyamorous affirming.

 Anxiety treatment typically starts with psychotherapy.
 There are also lots of concrete tools the therapists at Full Living can offer clients to manage symptoms of anxiety, like mindfulness meditation, breathing exercises, cognitive-behavioral techniques and the like.

 Sometimes medication is called for, temporarily or ongoing.
 If you need medication for panic disorder or severe anxiety, your therapist will help you connect with a psychiatrist for additional support.

-To get the help you need for anxiety, email or call Full Living: A Psychotherapy Practice, or schedule a free initial consultation online.
+To get the help you need for anxiety, email or call Full Living: A Psychotherapy Practice.

 If you would like to read more about issues related to this topic, please check out some of these blog posts.